 It is recommended to tourists as the best by official local guidebook.
 At the same time, you will rarely see a message to inform you that the boat following this route is mooring at EVERY berth in the direction of travel.

-That is, an unacceptable amount of tourist time leaves!
-The trip to Piazza San Marco lasts 45 minutes – faster to walk!
+That is, an unacceptable amount of tourist time just leaves!
+The trip to Piazza San Marco lasts 45 minutes – faster to walk by foot!

 Route number 2 is much more convenient.
 It also goes to San Marco, but much faster, because it does not land every 2 minutes.